 Gateway real estate guide & listings for sale

-The housing stock of Gateway is composed primarily of single detached homes and townhouses.
-Most housing in this neighbourhood was constructed after the year 2000, during its biggest construction boom.
-This part of Mississauga is primarily composed of three bedroom and four or more bedroom homes.
-Homeowners occupy about 90% of the properties in the neighbourhood and 10% are rented.
+The housing stock of Gateway is composed primarily of single detached homes and row houses.
+However this part of the city is especially good for those looking for four or more bedroom homes.
+Homeowners occupy about 90% of the dwellings in Gateway and 10% are rented.
+A majority of the housing growth in this part of the city has occurred following the year 2000.